jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 TBD implementation and deployment guidance

-## Measurement Architecture

-Is measurement architectures in scope of this activity or left for the GREEN WG?

-## ...

-Add other considerations as needed: Transparency etc.

 ## Resiliency

 This is about weight that migh impact future archs as they did not exist, aka where implicit, in the pass.